adi-001/Uplift-coding-skills/README.md

 # Uplift-coding-skills
-Let's uplift our coding skills this semester
+Let's uplift our coding skills this summer